olliechick/cyc/README.md

 ## Importing the project into Intellij

-To import the source code, clone the git repository with the command `git clone https://eng-git.canterbury.ac.nz/jbu71/Seng202group1.git`.

 1. On the IntelliJ landing screen, select the option Import Project.
-2. Select the directory it is saved in.
+2. Select the directory of this project.
 3. Select Maven and click import.

 The project should now be open.